Warwick-Solar/scope/README.md

 <details>
  <summary>Click to expand</summary>

-The sample signal in this example consists of an oscillatory component, a decaying trend and some random noise signals obeying power law: \
+The sample signal in this example consists of an oscillatory component, an exponentially decaying trend and a combination of white and coloured noise obeying the power law: \
 ![](./docs/source/_static/input_signal.png)

-After setting the mean of the signal to zero, we apply EMD to obtain the first set of intrinsic mode functions (IMFs):
+After setting the mean of the input signal to zero, we apply EMD to obtain the set of intrinsic mode functions (IMFs):
 ```python
 modes = emd_modes(x, sd_thresh=1e-4)
 plot_modes(t, modes)
 ```
-where the 'sd_thresh' parameter is the threshold at which the sift of each IMF will stop.
+where the 'sd_thresh' parameter is the threshold at which the sift of each IMF stops.
 ![](./docs/source/_static/1st_EMD.png)

-The trend of the signal is estimated using the 'emd_trend' function.
+The empirical trend of the signal is estimated using the `emd_trend` function.
 This function identifies modes with periods exceeding a fraction of the total signal duration (denoted by the 'cutoff' parameter) and the residual as the trend of the signal.
-This cutoff is 0.4*signal length by default, which means that mode with less than 2.5 oscillations is considered as part of the trend.
+This cutoff is set to 0.4 of the total signal length by default, which means that a mode with less than 2.5 oscillation cycles is considered as part of the empirical trend.
 ```python
 modes = emd_trend(modes, t)
 trend_emd = modes[:, -1]